xiix0/scam/README.md

-A gift of a flower will soon be made to you.
+A vivid and creative mind characterizes you.